The Plumbing

 A feature, in machine learning, is a thing (number, category, other) you believe contains information relevant to the prediction you're trying to make.
 "Believe" is doing real work there.
 By including a measurement, you assert it matters.
 By excluding one, you assert (or at least imply) it doesn't.
 The model will tell you whether you were right, which is nice, but the initial decision about what to measure is a hypothesis wearing an engineering hat.

-The Congressional Yield Index uses 239 features per vote.
+The Congressional Yield Index uses 276 features per vote.
 Each vote is a (legislator, bill) pair.
-The features decompose into three categories:
+The features decompose into several categories:

-The bill (~50 features): subject tags, sponsor party, vote type (passage, amendment, procedural, nomination), and 50 PCA-reduced dimensions of bill text embeddings from a local model that converts 200 pages of legislative language into 50 numbers that capture semantic similarity.
-What those 50 numbers lose in the conversion is, roughly, everything that makes legislation legislation rather than a vector.
+The bill (~64 features): subject tags, sponsor party, vote type (passage, amendment, procedural, nomination), bipartisan history scores, and PCA-reduced dimensions of bill text embeddings from a local model that converts 200 pages of legislative language into numbers that capture semantic similarity.
+What those numbers lose in the conversion is, roughly, everything that makes legislation legislation rather than a vector.

-The financial relationship (62 features): For each of the top 50 CRP industry categories, what percentage of this legislator's total funding came from that industry.
+The financial relationship (107 features): For each of the top 50 CRP industry categories, what percentage of this legislator's total funding came from that industry.
 The concentration index of that vector.9 PAC-to-individual ratio.
 In-state vs. out-of-state ratio.
 Independent expenditure totals.
 Dark money exposure.
-Donor cluster exposure (from a Gaussian Mixture Model on the co-funding graph, which finds emergent clusters of donors who fund the same legislators; the clusters are not "the pharmaceutical lobby" or "Wall Street" but statistical structures the algorithm discovered, real in the sense that they're predictive and unreal in the sense that nobody in Washington would recognize them).10 Financial conflict scores (the dot product of the legislator's donor-industry vector and the bill's stakeholder-industry vector, weighted by direction and magnitude).
+Donor cluster exposure (from a Gaussian Mixture Model on the co-funding graph, which finds emergent clusters of donors who fund the same legislators; the clusters are what the algorithm discovered, real in the sense that they're predictive and unreal in the sense that nobody in Washington would recognize them).10 Financial conflict scores (the dot product of the legislator's donor-industry vector and the bill's stakeholder-industry vector, weighted by direction and magnitude).
 Lobbying pressure.
 Employer concentration.
+And temporal financial features: contribution velocity in the 90 days before a vote, new donor counts from affected industries, quarter-over-quarter lobbying spend changes, donor tenure pressure, and employer-bill exposure signals.

-These 62 features are the ones that produce the 21.3%.
-They are also the ones that were hardest to build, because they required connecting the databases that were designed not to connect.
+These 107 features are the ones that produce the 6.64%.
+They are also the ones that were hardest to build, because they required connecting the databases that were designed to exist in isolation.
 The industry concentration vector requires linking contributions (FEC) to industry codes (OpenSecrets) via donor names (fuzzy-matched) and committee IDs (crosswalked).
 The lobbying pressure feature requires a triple join: contributions (FEC) → organizations (built from scratch, because no shared org ID exists across the databases) → lobbying filings (Senate LDA) → issue codes → bill subjects (Congress.gov).
 Every one of these joins crosses an institutional boundary.
 Every boundary crossing is a potential failure point, a place where identities don't match, formats don't align, or the mirror on one side is reflecting something that the mirror on the other side doesn't recognize.

 V. The Machine That Plays Twenty Questions

-The model is XGBoost, which plays 20 Questions.
+The model is CatBoost, which plays 20 Questions.

 The thing I want you to notice, though, is what the tree doesn't know.
 It doesn't know what a Republican is.
 It doesn't know what the pharmaceutical industry is.
 It doesn't know what it means for a legislator to defy their party on a vote about banking regulation while their top five donors are banks.
 It knows that certain conjunctions of feature values, in the training data, correlated with defection at certain rates.
 It has answered every question.
 It has understood nothing.